 Related reading: An extramarital happily ever after?

 Soon love, like I had never known before, blossomed.
 I didn’t realise when our casual conversations and chats brought us to a point where we craved each other’s company all the time.
 I didn’t stop myself.
 He had no reason to.
 We spent hours talking or chatting on the phone, sharing every tiny detail of our lives with one another.
 Conversations led to meetings, which led to secret dates and some sinful pleasures between the sheets.

 We have been together for almost four years, and not once have I felt guilty about cheating on my husband, sleeping with another man, and most importantly, loving him with all my heart.

 His presence has softened my stand towards my husband and made my marriage more bearable.
-I can now empathise with him when he tells me that he wants to change but he has no control over his rage.
-For I have no control over my love.
+I can now empathise with him when he tells me that he wants to change, but he has no control over his rage.
+I have no control over my love.
 The man I’m in love with has kissed my bruises, taught me how to dance in the rain and walk with my head firmly on my shoulders.
-A lot of people would judge me on a lot of counts but I wouldn’t have my life any other way.
+A lot of people would judge me on a lot of counts, but I wouldn’t have my life any other way.

-(As told to Arushi Chaudhary)
+(As said to Arushi Chaudhary)